Bobby Riggs: Amateur career

 At 18 in 1936, Riggs was still a junior but won the Southern California Men's Title, Los Angeles Ambassador hotel event and Los Angeles metropolitan championships and then went East to play on the grass-court circuit in spite of Jones's opposition.
 Riggs won the U.S. Men's Clay Court Championships in Chicago, beating Frank Parker in the finals with drop shots and lobs.
-He also won Missouri Valley, Nassau Bowl, Cincinnati, Eastern clay court championships, Newport Casino, Pennsylvania clay court championships and Dade County tournaments.
-Riggs beat Parker in the final of the Newport tournament, which was one of the lead-up events before the U. S. Championships.
+He also won Missouri Valley, Nassau Bowl, the Cincinnati Open, the Eastern Clay Court Championships at Jackson Heights, Newport Casino, Pennsylvania Clay Court Championships and Dade County tournaments.

+Riggs beat Parker in the final of the Newport tournament, which was one of the lead-up events before the U.S. Championships.
 "Riggs, who has a well-rounded game and a rare knack of keeping the ball in play, owed his victory to his accurate backhand returns to the far corners.
 He pumped those shots at Parker whenever he tried to storm the net.
 After going two sets down Parker rallied in spectacular fashion and reached his peak early in the fourth set when he swept the first four games.
 He then dropped the next three but managed to crack through Riggs again in the tenth game to win the set at 6-4 and square the match.
 But Parker was doomed as soon as he threw away the opening game in the final set.
 This break appeared to unnerve him and Riggs raced through four straight games before Parker was able to win the fifth on his own service, his only triumph in the decisive series of games".
 Although still a junior, Riggs ended the year ranked fourth in the United States Men's Rankings.